randomwalk94/academic-kickstart/content/personal.md

 I wrote a little guide to read through my website and locate needed information: [Navigation](/post/navigation).

 ## Blog
-(I used many pictures found via Google Images, so I won't be able to give credits to their respective owners, but thank you for letting me using them!)
+(I used many pictures found via Google Images, so I won't be able to give credits to their respective owners and I do not intend to violate any copyrights, but thank you for letting me using them!)

 **Date** | **Title**
 --- | ---